-43 Food Standards Scotland (2024) Food in Scotland Consumer Tracking Survey Wave 16 population in Scotland we must improve our diet and achieve dietary goals.
+The health consequences associated with obesity are well evidenced and include NCDs, COVID-19 severity and in a report, from University of Glasgow and Glasgow Centre for Population Health (GCPH), obesity has been identified as a potential contributing factor to the recently seen stalling in life expectancy52.
+If we wish to see a thriving, productive healthy population in Scotland we must improve our diet and achieve dietary goals.
 Addressing the promotion and marketing of unhealthy foods through legislation can deliver the necessary shift in promotions in the retail and out of home environment.
 Despite arguments to the contrary, which argue that restricting promotions of HFSS products would have a disproportionate impact on the socioeconomically disadvantaged, evidence clearly shows promotions actively encourage people to spend more than they otherwise would, by encouraging them to purchase discretionary products.
 Promotions increase the volume of HFSS food and drink purchased during a shopping trip with no reduction in the volume purchased at subsequent trips.
 There is little evidence of compensatory behaviours in purchasing.
-This means there is an overall increase in the total amount of food and drink purchased and taken into the home for consumption48.
+This means there is an overall increase in the total amount of food and drink purchased and taken into the home for consumption53.